TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Power System/README.md

 | Lever Wire Connectors          | XHF | B07SFCCPZ6        | Amazon     | B07SFCCPZ6          | 1        | $19.99      | [Link](https://www.amazon.com/Connectors-Conductor-Combination-Assortment-Connection/dp/B07SFCCPZ6/ref=asc_df_B07SFCCPZ6?mcid=fcc576a533863610b698aeb16f01c635&hvocijid=7958341847467851628-B07SFCCPZ6-&hvexpln=73&tag=hyprod-20&linkCode=df0&hvadid=738055595456&hvpos=&hvnetw=g&hvrand=7958341847467851628&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=1025954&hvtargid=pla-2426394699034&hvsb=hilltop&th=1) |
 | TinyBMSv2.1-150A 4s-16s 12V-60V          | ENEPAQ | TinyBMSv2.1-150A 4s-16s 12V-60V        | DigiKey     | 5124-TinyBMSv2.1-150A4s-16s12V-60V-ND          | 1        | $389.00      | [Link](https://www.digikey.com/en/products/detail/enepaq/TinyBMSv2-1-150A-4s-16s-12V-60V/21283300) |

-- The buck converters are highly adjustable and allow us to set the voltage values while ensuring up to 3A can be supplied.
+- The buck converters are highly adjustable and allow us to set the voltage values while ensuring the correct current can be supplied.
 - The wire connectors are simple, but will be needed at each of the drivers to connect Vin's and Vout's.
 - The TinyBMS is included solely as a contingency plan.
 As long as the robot chassis remains unchanged and continues to utilize the existing integrated battery management system, this component will not be purchased.
 However, due to its higher cost, it has been accounted for in the budget to ensure that any potential changes to the chassis or battery system do not create unforeseen expenses later in the project.
 ---